gabor-varga/metal/README.md

 ## Compilation

-This is a **header-only** library, no compilation or installation (apart from including it in the part of the compiler) is needed.
+This is a **header-only** library.
+To compile the tests and examples a c++11 compatible compiler is required.

 ## Dependencies